Skip to main contentSkip to main navigationSkip to footer content

 Another document found in the collection was a bill of sale transferring land and 18 enslaved people from John Rogers, founder of the city of Fort Smith, to John Drennen, who was a co-founder of Van Buren.
 Drennen’s attorney, Albert Pike, wrote the deed.

-Wing and Walton-Raji discovered a record of an escape in the collection.
+Wing and Walton-Raji also discovered a record of an escape in the collection.
 Charles, enslaved on the Drennen-Scott estate in Van Buren, stole a horse and escaped to the Cherokee Nation.
 He was later caught in Missouri and returned to Van Buren.
 According to the records, he sold the horse, but it was recovered as well.
 Wing and Walton-Raji came across more information about the enslaved and the conditions they lived in.
 The papers are filled with the names and ages of the enslaved, woven in and out of the deeds and public records.
 This information makes it possible to trace ownership, bondage, and eventual freedom for some of those enslaved by the Drennen-Scott Family.

 This research will include input from UAFS Emeritus History Professor Billy Higgins and Dr. Kelly Houston Jones, professor of History at Arkansas Tech University.
 Higgins brings a wealth of knowledge of 19th-century Arkansas and his own research and writing about “free people of color.”
 Houston Jones has published the definitive overview of slavery in Arkansas, a required read in UAFS History of Arkansas courses.
 She recently spoke about enslaved women in Arkansas on the UAFS campus for Women’s History Month.